Coomar25/Node.js_Backend_Developer__Sales-Management-Platform-APIs/README.md

 2. Commit your code regularly and push the changes to your forked repository.
 3. Do not create a pull request; just submit your forked repository.
 4. Provide a DOCS.md file with all the technologies used and how to run the program locally.
-5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://docs.google.com/forms/d/e/1FAIpQLSd49m7F_6oSXSI5RFQY_ps2CDQIt3i_iCqrPgzplbqIy8N4EA/viewform).
+5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://forms.gle/y3DuB4xroukwhgvH6).

-- Submission Deadline: FThursday July 6, 2023, 11:00 AM
+- Submission Deadline: Thursday July 6, 2023, 4:00 PM

 Note: The assignment is intentionally challenging, and you are not expected to complete all the bonus tasks.
 Focus on delivering high-quality code and meeting the core requirements first.